Everyone wants to take a dip.

 A cash-out refinance is a type of home mortgage.
 You refinance your current mortgage with a new one that’s worth more than what you owe on the home.
 You get the cash difference back as a lump sum, which you can use to finance a pool.
 If you have enough home equity built up, this can be an affordable financing option.

 “If you’re already planning on refinancing, a cash-out refinance is a great option because it doesn’t require you to take out a second equity loan, just refinance your first mortgage.
 However, closing costs can be high, so make sure you’re refinancing into a lower rate,” said Goldman.
+Be aware that rates have risen significantly so far in 2022, and refinancing to get cash may cost more in the long run if you end up paying a higher interest rate on the whole loan.

 These loans are generally unsecured, so you don’t have to worry about putting up your home for collateral.
 But because personal loans usually don’t require collateral, they also come with higher interest rates.
 You should at least check into other financing options for home improvements before settling on a personal loan.